Why Fitness Matters

 - You will begin in the front leaning, rest position with hands on the floor.
 Elbows must be away from the body, arms fully extended.
 The body must be held straight with the feet no more than 3 inches apart and the toes touching the floor.

 - As the arms are flexed, the body is lowered until the upper arms are parallel to the floor.
 There should be a straight line from the center axis of the elbow to the center axis of the shoulder.
-(See photos in the All You Need to Know to Apply Guide and the PFT Skill Builder Information Guide.)
+(See photos in the All You Need to Know to Apply Guide and the PFT Training Tips Guide.)

 - To train for this event, focus on drills that increase upper body strength.